upasana-mittal/Setsumei-ML/algorithms/Linear Regression.md

 The optimization process that we use to find the optimal values for *w* and *b* tries to minimize the following expression:

 $$
 1/N∑_{i=1,..,N}(f_{w,b}_(x_{i}-y_{i}))^2
 $$

-The expression we minimize or maximize is called an objective function.
+The expression we minimize or maximize is called an *objective function*.

 The expression